gardener/landscaper/docs/usage/Installations.md

 annotation.
 With this strategy, it is possible to make different changes before starting the processing.
 If you do not want this behaviour, you could just always add the reconcile annotation together with any changes of the installation.

+## Automatic Reconciliation/Processing of Installations if Spec was changed

+As already described before, the Landscaper only processes an installation if the annotation `landscaper.gardener.cloud/operation: reconcile` is set.
+If you add the annotation `landscaper.gardener.cloud/reconcile-if-changed: true` to the Installation, the Landscaper automatically adds the reconcile annotation to the Installation when the `spec` of the Installation was changed and therefore the `generation` differs from the `observedGeneration` in the status.

+The motivation for this annotation is that in a system setup where e.g. Flux is watching and synchronizing Installations from a git repository, the `reconcile` annotation which is removed when processing an Installation, would be added again by flux and this results in endless reconcile iterations.
+The `reconcile-if-changed` annotation is not removed by Landscaper preventing frequent reconciliations but relevant modifications of an Installation are still processed.